simonjvardy/Aviation-Consultancy/README.md

 ### Features Implemented ###

 - Responsive mobile first design using a [Bootstrap](https://getbootstrap.com/) framework.
-- User friendly display
+- User friendly display with lots of images
 - A Navbar with easy navigation that collapses on mobile displays
 - CTAs to encourage customers to make contact
-- A Contact Us pop-up modal with a form to submit user details and a request
+- A Contact Us pop-up modal with a form to submit user details and a message
+- A confirmation page after form submission allowing the user to return to the homepage.
 - Contact Us page with an embedded Google Maps to show the business location
 - Social media links
 - Bootstrap accordions to assist with readability of large amounts of text on mobile displays